jatkinson1000/AoC-2023/README.md

 - Day 18 :sparkles: :sparkles:
   - Tracing and filling a polygon.
 Didn't fall for the troll move using the colours!
 Learnt flood fill for part 1, but total re-write for part 2 using shoelace algorithm.
   t ~ 1.5-2h.
 4rd overall in RSE
+- Day 18 :sparkles: :sparkles:
+  - More mappings through rules.
+    Pretty pleased with this one!
+Leveraged the power of dicts and lesson learnt from day 5 using ranges.
+  t ~ 2h.
+2nd overall in RSE

 ### What did I learn?